redFrik/udk12-Back_to_basics/udk141030/README.md

 links
 -----

-it is recommended to watch these video tutorials: <https://www.youtube.com/playlist?list=PLPYzvS8A_rTaNDweXe6PX4CXSGq4iEWYC>
+It is recommended to watch these video tutorials: <https://www.youtube.com/playlist?list=PLPYzvS8A_rTaNDweXe6PX4CXSGq4iEWYC> (SuperCollider Tutorials by Eli Fieldsteel)

-and here is a pdf worth reading: <https://ccrma.stanford.edu/~ruviaro/temp/00_PDF_A_Gentle_Introduction_To_SuperCollider_LULU_2014-09-06.pdf>
+and here is a PDF worth reading: <https://ccrma.stanford.edu/~ruviaro/texts/A_Gentle_Introduction_To_SuperCollider.pdf>